-“Obviously they’ve got to cut something but I would like to think the community would rally together and end up with a community library in Fortuneswell, run by volunteers.
+“Obviously they’ve got to cut something but I would like to think the community would rally together and end up with a community library in Fortuneswell,

 “When you think of how many people stood out there in support of the library, it’s quite clear that people want to keep it.

 “When elderly people and young mums have to get transport up the hill to Easton to the library, it means it’s no longer a free service.”